itsraj10/Terraform_AWS_Cloud_Automation/README.md

 🔹 Application Load Balancer
    * ALB:
      1. Created an internet-facing Application Load Balancer.
-     2. Attached to both subnets and associated with security group.
+     2. Attached to both subnets and associated with the security group.
    * Target Group:
      1. Configured health checks on root path /.
      2. Registered both EC2 instances as targets.
    * Listener:
-     1. Set up listener on port 80 to forward traffic to the target group.
+     1. Set up a listener on port 80 to forward traffic to the target group.

 🔹 Outputs
    * Displayed Load Balancer DNS as output after provisioning.